 Finally, I have to go back on what I said in introduction.
 The name we have inherited is very old and it has a rich story.
 If there is no more mystery around its origin itself, there are still some mysteries around people who have worn it, in one form or another.
-In short, this is what this document seeks to reveal.
+But, we know a lot more now!